 Sagging Skin and Wrinkles

 Tobacco smoke contains over 4,000 chemicals, many of which are carcinogenic (known to cause cancer).
 Others are known to damage collagen and elastin, two components of the skin.
-Even exposure to secondhand smoke can result in skin damage.
+Even exposure to secondhand smoke (smoke exhaled by a smoker and then inhaled by another person) can result in skin damage.
 Sagging of the skin and deeper wrinkles are two consequences.